Volunteers in Patrol

 Before becoming a volunteer member, individuals must undergo a background check, Live Scan and security clearance.
 Some requirements include being 18 years of age or older and having no prior felony or certain misdemeanor convictions.

 Most importantly, our Citizen Volunteers take great pride in knowing that they truly make a difference in the community, and that their efforts are helping to make Culver City a better place to live, work, and shop.

-Listed below are some examples of the duties that Volunteers In Patrol perform:
+Some examples of the duties that Volunteers In Patrol perform: